stuartasutton/asn/README.md

 1. **Context File (asnContext.json):** A context file for referencing from ASN data instances using JSON-LD that includes ALL terms from both the ASN namespace and profile schemas.

-<span style="color: red">*Note 1: In the ASN namespace, the competency framework class is called StandardsDocument and a competency is called a Statement.</span>
+*Note: In the ASN namespace, the competency framework class is called StandardDocument and a competency is called Statement.

-*Note 2: Ignore any other files in the repo.

 ## Concept Scheme Files